RichardWysocki/Build-CoreWebSite-DependencyInjection/README.md

 			- [ ] Call the 'AddCounter' method on the '_siteCounter' field to increase the counter by 1.
 			- [ ] Modify the 'Counter' property to get the counter from the 'GetCounter' method from the '_siteCounter' field.
 			- [ ] Remove the existing process to increase the Counter variable.
-	- [ ] Add the Dependency Injection interface & concrete implmentations in the solution
+	- [ ] Register the 'ISiteCounter' service with the concrete Implmentation
 		- [ ] In the `Startup.cs` file add support for dependency types
-			- [ ] In the `ConfigureServices` method call `AddSingleton` on `services` to add support the ISiteCounter interface to the Concrete implementation of SiteCounter .
+			- [ ] In the `ConfigureServices` method call `AddSingleton` on `services` to add support for the 'ISiteCounter' interface to the Concrete implementation of 'SiteCounter'.
 			- [ ] Import in the missing reference to the Business.Shared library (_Note_ : Alt+Enter)
 	- Note: The application is now viewable in your browser!